 For an oasis in Midtown, look no further than Bryant Park.
 Two blocks north of Archer you will find locals and visitors alike lunching and lounging.
-Home to the classic Bryant Park Grill, New York Public Library, and HBO/Bryant Park Summer Film Festival, there’s something for everyone among the impressive lawn, trees, and sculptures between Fifth and Sixth Avenues and 40th and 42nd Street.
+Home to the classic Bryant Park Grill, New York Public Library and HBO/Bryant Park Summer Film Festival, there’s something for everyone among the impressive lawn, trees and sculptures between Fifth and Sixth Avenues and 40th and 42nd Streets.
 No matter the season, you’ll love this lush greenspace tucked between skyscrapers.

 Empire State Building

-A giant and very central slice of big city heaven, Midtown is the apex of interest for all separating Upper and Lower Manhattan.
-Landmarks such as Times Square, Grand Central Terminal, Museum of Modern Art (home of Archer’s favorite Blue Sky umbrella), Radio City Music Hall, Broadway, Madison Square Garden, Fifth Avenue, and Macy’s on 34th Street are the headliner attractions.
+A giant and very central slice of big-city heaven, Midtown is the apex of interest for all separating Upper and Lower Manhattan.
+Such landmarks as Times Square, Grand Central Terminal, Museum of Modern Art (home of Archer’s favorite Blue Sky umbrella), Radio City Music Hall, Broadway, Madison Square Garden, Fifth Avenue and Macy’s on 34th Street are the headliner attractions.